aiwengchen/FXCM-API-Offerings/readme.md

 2. Learn how to build and backtest CCI Oscillator strategy using Java API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/JavaAPI/CCIOscillatorStrategy-2.zip">here</a>.
 3. Lean how to build and back test Breakout strategy using Java API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/JavaAPI/BreakOutStrategy_JavaAPI.zip">here</a>.
 4. Lean how to build and back test Range Stochastic Strategy using Java API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/JavaAPI/RangeStochasticStrategy.zip">here</a>.
+5. Lean how to build and back test Mean Reversion Strategy using Java API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/JavaAPI/MeanReversionStrategy.zip">here</a>.

 ### ForexConnect API:
 1. Learn how to build and backtest Rsi signals using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/RsiSignals_via_ForexConnectAPI.zip">here</a>.